CycloneDX/cyclonedx-node-npm/docs/result.md

 When rendering a CycloneDX document:

 * `bundleDependencies` should be rendered as subcomponents of a `component`.
+* `bundleDependencies` should be rendered as component with property `cdx:npm:package:path = true`.
 * `bundleDependencies` should be treated as regular `dependencies`.

+Flattening subcomponents should not be an issue, as long as every component has the property `cdx:npm:package:path` set.

 Example: